Jericho1060/mydu-discord-account-claim/README.md

       image: jericho1060/mydu-discord-account-claim:latest
       restart: always # in case of a crash of the container, restart is asap
       environment:
-        - DISCORD_CLIENT_ID: <Discord_Client_ID> # Discord Client ID
+        - DISCORD_CLIENT_ID=<Discord_Client_ID> # Discord Client ID
-        - DISCORD_BOT_TOKEN: <Discord_Bot_Token> # Discord bot Secret Token
+        - DISCORD_BOT_TOKEN=<Discord_Bot_Token> # Discord bot Secret Token
-        - DISCORD_SERVER_ID: <Discord_Server_Id> # You discord server ID, set it to protect from admin commands to be used from another server
+        - DISCORD_SERVER_ID=<Discord_Server_Id> # You discord server ID, set it to protect from admin commands to be used from another server
-        - MAX_ACCOUNTS: <Max_Accounts> # set this value as to limit the number of MyDU account a discord account can claim
+        - MAX_ACCOUNTS=<Max_Accounts> # set this value as to limit the number of MyDU account a discord account can claim
-        - ALLOW_UNCLAIM_FOR_ALL: false # must be true to allow any user to unclaim an account at any moment
+        - ALLOW_UNCLAIM_FOR_ALL=false # must be true to allow any user to unclaim an account at any moment
-        - NOT_CLAIMABLE_ACCOUNTS: admin # list of account, comma separated, than can't be claimed.
+        - NOT_CLAIMABLE_ACCOUNTS=admin # list of account, comma separated, than can't be claimed.
 These accounts don't need a claim to login on the MyDU Server.
 These names are from the "users" menu of the BO, not from the "players" menu
       networks:
         vpcbr:
           ipv4_address: 10.5.0.21 # This address must be unique between all containers, you can change this value